easton57/C195-PA/README.md

 # C195-PA
-Perforamnce Assessment for Software II at WGU
+Performance Assessment for Software II at WGU

 <H2>To Do:</H2>
 1. Create a log-in form with the following capabilities: